yanickrochon/co-efficient/README.md

 #### InternalEngine API

-Since this object is not really used, except when customizing the Efficient Engine, this API is given as reference only.
+Since, and as the name implies, this object is internal and not really used otherwise, except when customizing the `co-efficient` Engine, for example, this API is given as reference only.

 * **helpers**:*{Object}* - a direct reference to the `engine`'s declared helpers object.
 * **stream** *(name:String, ctx:Context, blocks:Object)* - this